Merge, Test & Commit#

 Tip

-Don’t forget to let the team know you’ve finished with the trunks.
+Don’t forget to let the team know you’ve finished with main.

 6. Close#